 Cape Kenneday Space Center was the furthest point on our Florida road trip.

 All I can say is, OMG this place is huge.
 And it has so much to do.
 And it’s all even more fascinating than you expect it to be.
-Plan to spend the whole day at the visitors center and still really can’t see everything there is to see.
+We spent the whole day at the visitors center and didn’t see everything there is to see.

 It makes sense to start your day at the Apollo-Saturn V center.
 It’s a bit away from the main visitor’s center and getting here, looking around and getting back takes about an hour.
 I’ve been told the line for the bus gets longer as the day goes on.